IanLunn/Sequence/DOCUMENTATION.md

 - `true`: Use a next button with the default CSS selector (`.sequence-next`)
 - `false`: Don't use a next button
-- CSS Selector: Use a next button but change the default selector to something of your own liking.
+- class/ID selector: Use a next button but change the default selector to a class/ID selector of you liking

 Note: the button must be added to the HTML manually.

 ##### `prevButton`

-- Type: true/false or a CSS selector
+- Type: true/false or a class/ID selector
 - Default: `true`

 Defines a button that when clicked, causes the current step to animate out and the previous to animate in.